UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week12/lecture11p1.md

 notes:
 the nice thing is that, for the most part, we don't have to worry about any of this!

-we'll be using a templete for our work with Jekyll for this class, so you won't have to deal with most of this -- we'll be using mostly markdown an just a bit of HTML with our Python and vega-lite skills!
+we'll be using a template for our work with Jekyll for this class, so you won't have to deal with most of this -- we'll be using mostly markdown an just a bit of HTML with our Python and vega-lite skills!

 ---